The smell of your morning coffee still lingers in the air as your daily task list looms.

 Find your success metrics

-Figuring out what success should look like for you is an important part to running your Etsy shop like a real business.
+Figuring out what success should look like for you is an important part to running your ecommerce shop like a real business.
 Because it is.
 And the more business-like you make it, the more efficient and successful you have the chance to be, leaving you more time to do what’s really important…

 Making beautiful things.